 Every Brain Matters does not support the legalization of marijuana.
-Marijuana commercialization in Colorado and Washington gives us an informed perspective, and the legalization policy has failed at all levels.We believe that states that have legalized adult use of marijuana need to repeal it or get stricter regulations.
+Marijuana commercialization in Colorado and Washington gives us an informed perspective, and the legalization policy has failed at all levels.We believe that states that have legalized the adult use of marijuana need to repeal it or get stricter regulations.
 The tax money does not make the social costs worth it.
 States with legalization break federal law, even if the federal government does not enforce the law.
 Legalizing and commercializing marijuana should not be a states’ rights issue.

 The Best Harm Reduction is Drug Prevention.
 Keeping drugs illegal is the best harm reduction.
 It decreases use and accessibility, thus decreasing the harm.
 All harm reduction techniques should be science-driven by professionals, not advocates.

-–Child access increases and it is impossible to keep away from children under age 21.
+–Child access increases, and it is impossible to keep away from children under age 21.

 –Property crimes such as breaking and entering and personal injury/homicide crimes increase.